Keithkeizzah/MPESA-STK/README.md

    This will start the Node.js server and the project will be running locally.
  * Test the project:
    You can now test the project by sending an STK Push request using a tool like Postman or cURL.

-Refer to the project documentation or the Safaricom Developer Portal for more information on how to send STK Push requests.
-Moving to Production
+## Moving to Production
 When transitioning to production, you'll need to:
  * Obtain Production Credentials: Contact Safaricom to acquire credentials for your Paybill or Till Number.
 This requires submitting business-related documents. 📝
  * Unique ShortCode and Passkey: Safaricom will provide a custom ShortCode and Passkey linked to your account. 🔑
  * Secure Deployment: Ensure your application is deployed on a reliable, secure server with HTTPS.
 The Callback URL must also use HTTPS. 🔒

-Disclaimer:
+## Disclaimer:
 This project is for testing and educational purposes only.